X-czh/smart_ptr/README.md

 | enable_shared_from_this | allows an object to create a shared_ptr referring to itself |
 | owner_less | provides mixed-type owner-based ordering of shared and weak pointers |

 A list of the extra features and the removed ones are given below.
 Notes regarding the status of those features in more recent C++ versions are given in brackets.
-For example, I do not check whether a given deleter is copy constructable

 ### Extra features